Collisional Gyrokinetics Teases the Existence of Metriplectic Reduction: Abstract

 \section{Abstract}

 In purely non-dissipative systems, Lagrangian and Hamiltonian reduction have proven to be powerful tools for deriving physical models with exact conservation laws.
 We have discovered a hint that an analogous reduction method exists also for dissipative systems that respect the First and Second Laws of Thermodynamics.
-In this Letter, we show that modern gyrokinetics, a reduced plasma turbulence model, exhibits an accidental {\it metriplectic} structure.
+In this paper, we show that modern electrostatic gyrokinetics, a reduced plasma turbulence model, exhibits a serendipitous {\it metriplectic} structure.
 Metriplectic dynamics in general is a well developed formalism for extending the concept of Poisson brackets to dissipative systems.
-Our result suggests that collisional gyrokinetics, and other dissipative physical models that obey the Laws of Thermodynamics, could be obtained using an as-yet undiscovered metriplectic reduction theory.
-If uncovered the theory would generalize Lagrangian and Hamiltonian reduction in a substantial manner.
+Better yet, our discovery enables an intuitive particle-in-cell discretization of the collision operator that also satisfies the First and Second Laws of thermodynamics.
+These results suggest that collisional gyrokinetics, and other dissipative physical models that obey the Laws of Thermodynamics, could be obtained using an as-yet undiscovered metriplectic reduction theory and that numerical methods could benefit from such theory significantly.
+Once uncovered, the theory would generalize Lagrangian and Hamiltonian reduction in a substantial manner.